Jakopter/Jakopter/README.md

 # Jakopter

 ## TODO
-Make Lua independant of the video (avcodec AND SDL2).
+Make Lua independant of the video (avcodec and SDL2).

+## Requirements
+CMake &ge; 2.8
+Lua
+FFMPEG (or at least libavcodec)

 ## Build instructions
 The project uses CMake as a build system.